WHAT TO SEE IN KANDY? WHERE ARE THE BEST PLACES TO STAY IN KANDY? IS KANDY WORTH VISITING?

 This rather large museum shows photographs depicting Buddhist worship around the world, along with replicas of famous statues.

 There are several sections and galleries dedicated to various countries associated with Buddhism.
-Overall, the museum is a good place to spend some time and to get to know about history of Buddhism

 Admission fee: Free (as long as you pay the entrance for the Temple of the Tooth Relic)